-Income (i) from liberal professions or any other for-profit activities not comprised in the first category or subject to Single Second Category Tax; (ii) obtained by brokers that are natural persons and whose income derive exclusively from their professional activity or services, without using any capital; and (iii) obtained by partnerships exclusively providing professional services and advice will be subject to global complementary tax or additional tax (final taxes), depending on whether the taxpayer is domiciled or resident in Chile.
+Independent Second Category Tax: Income (i) from liberal professions or any other for-profit activities not included in the first category or subject to Single Second Category Tax; (ii) obtained by brokers that are individuals whose income comes exclusively from their professional activity or services, without using any capital; and (iii) obtained by partnerships exclusively providing professional services and advice will be subject to Global Complementary Tax or Additional Tax (final taxes), depending on whether the taxpayer is domiciled or resident in Chile.

-Note that partnerships exclusively providing professional services and advice may file their tax returns subject to the IDPC rules.
-If they choose this option, they are not allowed to go back to the second category tax system.
+Note that partnerships exclusively providing professional services and advice may choose to file their tax returns subject to the IDPC rules.
+If they choose this option, they are not allowed to go back to the second category tax system

-Self-employed workers that issue invoices (boletas de honorarios) for their professional services are subject to a 12.25% withholding rate for social security benefits in 2022.
+Self-employed workers that issue invoices (boletas de honorarios) for their professional services are subject to a 12.3% withholding rate for social security benefits in 2023.
 This withholding rate will progressively increase up to 17% in 2028.